The Stamina 1350 Recumbent Bike is an affordable recumbent exercise bike.

 The bike is reasonably priced when compared with other similar recumbent exercise bikes that offer the same types of features (other than it doesn’t come with hand pulse sensors for monitoring heart rate – see console for why this may not be a big deal).

-I checked the best price on Amazon it qualified for Prime and free shipping
+I checked at Amazon and it can qualify for free shipping

 If you don’t want any bells and whistles then this is a good recumbent exercise bike for those wanting light to moderate workouts.